MariskaZeta/tech-blog-pro/README.md

 - [Screenshots](#screenshots)

 ## Github
-Here is the link to the GitHub URL:
+Here is the link to the GitHub project page URL: https://github.com/MariskaZeta/tech-blog-pro

 Here is the link to clone for the GitHub repository: https://github.com/MariskaZeta/tech-blog-pro.git